AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 app.listen(3000, () => console.log(`App running on port 3000.`));
 ```

 There are many other ways of doing and improving the code.
-We could handle errors better, improve the arquitecture with controllers, services, repositories and remove secrets values from the code.
+We could handle errors better, improve the architecture with controllers, services, repositories and remove secret values from the code.
 However, as we are not focusing on these aspects, this is going to be our back-end as simple as possible.

 ### Testing the routes